C. V. Wood: Stanford Research Institute & Disneyland

 Wood was hired away from the Stanford Research Institute during 1954 by the Disney brothers, Walt and Roy, to become vice president and general manager of the Disneyland project.
 He was Disneyland's first employee.
 At 34 years old, Wood tapped into the brothers' ideas to help bring Disneyland to life.
 Wood worked closely with the Disney brothers and other employees.
 He also hired his old Texas friends and others he had known at Convair and at the Stanford Research Institute.
 He also employed set designers, artists, special effects technicians and other talent.
 Wood offered many ideas for the new entertainment attraction and he exhibited unchecked energy to build it.

 Wood often said that Walt Disney initially treated him as a son.
 But, over time, the relationship became strained.
 The Disneys sometimes were uncomfortable around Wood or, more specifically, with some of his sales and other tactics that he employed to build Disneyland.
 Walt Disney also raised a number of issues that involved Wood, including that the man he hired was receiving too much credit for Disneyland.

 Within a year after Disneyland opened, Wood and the Disneys parted ways.
 Some people who were there at the time said Walt Disney fired Wood.
 Others said Roy Disney cut the ties.
 Even others said Wood realized the relationship had soured and left the company.
 One longtime employee, Bob Gurr, who was loyal to the Disneys, said that Wood was a con man.
 Another employee, Van Arsdale France, believed that the relationship would not survive, because Wood and Walt Disney both were fiercely independent.

 Soon after the split, Wood's role in the creation of Disneyland was omitted from all company records and histories.
+Over the years, the Walt Disney Company has honored various executives instrumental in the construction of Disneyland with window signs designating them as the proprietors of fictional businesses along Main Street, U.S.A., with one exception: "There is no window for C. V. Wood."